Jonathan435/Business-Clocks-Charts/README.md

 # Speedometer Designed Charts
- Graphical Winforms Clock Charts each clock object has a variety of properties, used for customization clocks can include animation when refreshing or loading.
+This is a Graphical Winforms Clock Charts, each clock object has a variety of properties, used for customization clocks can include animation when refreshing or loading.

 <br/>
 <img src="http://i.imgur.com/EdsyThw.png"/>